EricKoegel/buildbot-xfce/README.md

 Xfce buildbot for [buildbot.xfce.org](http://buildbot.xfce.org)

-This project uses Vagrant, VirtualBox, and Ansible to provision a [Jenkins](https://jenkins.io/doc/) automation server and multiple builders running [Ubuntu](https://www.ubuntu.com/), [FreeBSD](https://www.freebsd.org/), [OpenBSD](https://www.openbsd.org/), and [Debian](https://www.debian.org/).
+This project uses Vagrant, VirtualBox, and Ansible to provision a [Jenkins](https://jenkins.io/doc/) automation server and multiple builders running [Ubuntu](https://www.ubuntu.com/), [FreeBSD](https://www.freebsd.org/), [OpenBSD](https://www.openbsd.org/), [DragonFly BSD](https://www.dragonflybsd.org/), [openindiana](https://www.openindiana.org/), and [Debian](https://www.debian.org/).
 Once the cluster is provisioned, Jenkins will then build the entire Xfce project to ensure the code compiles without errors on those platforms.
 By following the instructions below you can run that same cluster, test changes, and submit pull requests to contribute back.

 ## Requirements